codeplatoon-fullstack/installfest/Linux/README.md

 ### Python

 Open VSCode and create a new file called `example.py`.
 This will be enough for VSCode to prompt you to download it's official Python extension.
 If this doesn't happen for whatever reason, you can select the extension tab on the left pane and search for 'python' and download the one made by Microsoft (it should be the top result).
-You will know this was succesful if afterwords you can write some simply Python code like:
+You will know this was successful if afterwords you can write some simply Python code like:

 ```py
 print("hello")